WRGL-bioinformatics/wrgl-miseq-pipeline/REFERENCES.md

 Last modified dates on GATK bundle files are all 2013 Need to check if GATK has updated these since!

+NOTE: This is not the official, final list - see iPassport for this.

 ## Panels
 In /scratch/WRGL/bundle2.8/b37
 * human_g1k_v37.fasta